 Most of the other species within the biotope are distributed to the north and south of Britain and Ireland and unlikely to be adversely affected by a chronic long-term temperature change.
-In an exceptionally hot summer (1983, with an increase of between 4.8 and 8.5 °C) Hawkins & Hartnoll (1985) observed no temperature bleaching of adult Himanthalia elongata (although some buttons were bleached) or other canopy forming species.
-However, understorey red algae showed more signs of damage with bleached Corallina officinalis and 'lithothamnia' observed around the edges of pools due to dessication.
-Occasional damaged specimens of Osmundea pinnatifida and other red algae were observed.
-Ulva spp. are characteristic of upper shore rock pools, where water and air temperatures are greatly elevated on hot days.
+Ulva spp. are characteristic of upper shore rockpools, where water and air temperatures are greatly elevated on hot days.
 Empirical evidence for thermal tolerance to anthropogenic increases in temperature is provided by the effects of heated effluents on rocky shore communities in Maine, USA.
-Ascophyllum and Fucus were eliminated from a rocky shore heated to 27-30 °C by a power station whilst Ulva intestinalis (as Enteromorpha intestinalis) increased significantly near the outfall (Vadas et al., 1976).
-Limpets, Patella vulgata and littorinids also occur within this biotope.
+Ascophyllum and Fucus were eliminated from a rocky shore heated to 27-30°C by a power station whilst Ulva intestinalis (as Enteromorpha intestinalis) increased significantly near the outfall (Vadas et al., 1976).
+Barnacles Semibalanus balanoides, limpets Patella vulgata and littorinids also occur within this biotope.
 Laboratory studies suggest that adults of these species can tolerate temperature increases.
-The median upper lethal temperature limit in laboratory tests on Littorina littorea, Littorina saxatilis was approximately 35 $^{\circ c}$ (Davenport & Davenport, 2005).
+The median upper lethal temperature limit in laboratory tests on Littorina littorea, Littorina saxatilis and Semibalanus balanoides was approximately 35°C (Davenport & Davenport, 2005).
 Patella vulgata can also tolerate high temperatures.
-The body temperature of Patella vulgata can exceed 36 $^{\circ}$ C in the field, (Davies, 1970); adults become non-responsive at 37-38 $^{\circ}$ C and die at temperatures of 42 $^{\circ}$ C (Evans, 1948).
+The body temperature of Patella vulgata can exceed 36°C in the field, (Davies, 1970); adults become non-responsive at 37-38°C and die at temperatures of 42°C (Evans, 1948).
+The smaller species associated with the Corallina officinalis may be protected within fronds and accumulated sediments from changes in temperature although no direct evidence was found to assess the sensitivity of these to increased temperatures.

 Sensitivity assessment.
-Based on the global distribution of Corallina officinalis and the experiments by Latham (2008) which approximate to the pressure benchmark more than the observations of extreme events (Seapy & Littler, 1982; Hawkins & Hartnoll, 1985) it is suggested that Corallina officinalis would not be sensitive to either an acute or chronic increase in temperature at the pressure benchmark.
-Littler & Kauker, (1984) suggest that the basal crustose stage is adaptive to resist sand scour and wave shearing as well as physiological stressors such as desiccation and heating.
-Where the coralline bases survive any increases in temperature above the pressure benchmark they would provide a mechanism for biotope recovery.
-The distribution of Cystoseira spp.
-Lithophyllum incrustans and other crusting corallines in southern Europe and the Mediterranean suggest that these are tolerant of higher temperatures and within pools, rather than open rock, will be protected from desiccation.
-The biotope assessment is based on the key characterizing Cystoseira spp., Corallina turf and encrusting corallines but it should be noted that many of the associated species are considered to have 'High' resistance to changes in temperature at the pressure benchmark.
-Biotope resistance is assessed as 'High' and resilience as 'High' and the biotope is considered to be 'Not sensitive'.
+Based on the global distribution of Corallina officinalis and the experiments by Latham (2008) which approximate to the pressure benchmark more than the observations of extreme events (Seapy & Littler, 1982, Hawkins & Hartnoll, 1985) it is suggested that Corallina officinalis would not be sensitive to either an acute or chronic increase in temperature at the pressure benchmark.
+Littler & Littler (1983) suggest that the basal crustose stage is adaptive as resisters of sand scour and wave shearing as well as physiological stressors such as desiccation and heating.
+Where these survive any increases in temperature above the pressure benchmark they would provide a mechanism for biotope recovery.
+The distribution of Lithophyllum incrustans and other crusting corallines in southern Europe and the Mediterranean suggest that these are tolerant of higher temperatures.
+The sensitivity of the biotope is based on the key characterizing Corallina turf but it should be noted that many of the associated species are considered to have 'High' resistance to changes in temperature at the pressure benchmark.
+Therefore, resistance is assessed as 'High', resilience as 'High' (by default) and sensitivity assessed as 'Not sensitive' at the benchmark level.
 It should be noted that the timing of acute and chronic increases would alter the degree of impact and hence sensitivity.
 An acute change occurring on the hottest day of the year and exceeding thermal tolerances would lead to mortality.
-Sensitivity of Patella vulgata to longer-term, broad-scale perturbations would potentially be greater due to effects on reproduction but these changes may lead to species replacements and are not considered to significantly affect the character of the biotope.
+The sensitivity of Patella vulgata to longer-term, broad-scale perturbations would potentially be greater due to effects on reproduction but these changes may lead to species replacements and are not considered to significantly affect the character of the biotope.